ReggieVW/cvat-docs/manual/automatic_annotations.md

 ## YOLO-v5 and Person reidentification

 To launch automatic annotation, you should open the dashboard and find a task which you want to annotate.
-Then click the Actions button and choose option 'Automatic Annotation' from the dropdown menu.
+Then click the ``Actions`` button and choose option ``Automatic Annotation`` from the dropdown menu.
 ![image](https://user-images.githubusercontent.com/35894891/199705706-3517dd36-58d0-46e0-98fb-33fd66b579bb.png)

 In the dialog window select a model you need.
 DL models are created for specific labels.
 Adjust the labels so that the task labels will correspond to the labels of the DL model.
-For example, consider a task where you have to annotate labels “person”.
-You should connect the “person” label from the model to the “person” label in the task.
-Click Submit to begin the automatic annotation process.
+For example, consider a task where you have to annotate labels ``person``.
+You should connect the ``person`` label from the model to the ``person`` label in the task.
+Click ``Submit`` to begin the automatic annotation process.
 Supported models, such as YOLO-v5, are suitable only for specific labels (for e.g. person).

 <img src="https://user-images.githubusercontent.com/35894891/176120074-2e87da94-dc6f-4f37-855e-0822cf93ad62.png" width="600" height="400" />

-You can combine separate bounding boxes into tracks using the Person reidentification model.
-To do this, click on the automatic annotation item in the action menu again and select the model of the ReID type (in this case the Person reidentification model).
+You can combine separate bounding boxes into tracks using the ``Person reidentification model``.
+To do this, click on the ``Automatic annotation`` item in the action menu again and select the model of the ReID type (in this case the Person reidentification model).
 You can set the following parameters:
-- Model Threshold is a maximum cosine distance between objects’ embeddings.
+- ``Model Threshold`` is a maximum cosine distance between objects’ embeddings.
-- Maximum distance defines a maximum radius that an object can diverge between adjacent frames.
+- ``Maximum distance`` defines a maximum radius that an object can diverge between adjacent frames.

 <img src="https://user-images.githubusercontent.com/35894891/176121237-5a16cbb3-2421-4f46-9440-9108aee75d53.png"/>